The RC Battery Connector is Such an Important Yet Overlooked Device in Our Hobby.

 This initial split section is wired to an internal resistor which allows the electrolytic power capacitors in the ESC to charge up before the rest of the pin makes contact as you insert it.
 This eliminates that big connector SPARK as the capacitors first charge up (basically acting like a dead short for a fraction of a second) before the main connection is made.

-I admit, I like that big spark when plugging a LiPo into the ESC because it means the caps in the ESC or external Cap Pack are nice and healthy, but it does pit and wear out the connectors faster - no question.
+I admit, I kinda like that big spark when plugging a LiPo into the ESC because it means the caps in the ESC or external Cap Pack are nice and healthy, but it does pit and wear out the connectors faster - no question.
+It's also potentially damaging the capacitors themselves over time.
 This is why I have recently started converting all my female (battery/power side) XT90's to these anit-spark ones and must say - I really like them.
 No more carbon pitting!

 The downside is these anti-spark connectors are a little more expensive and they are on the battery side, so you generally need a lot more of the more costly female plugs than the cheaper male plugs that are on the ESC side.
 The other caution with them is you have to make sure you plug them all the way in.